Subhrojoti/Evolv109-Assignment/README.md

 ## Note

-I had to refresh my Bootstrap skills since it’s been a while; I’m more accustomed to using Tailwind CSS.
-It took me a few hours to get back up to speed.
+As I am more familiar with Tailwind CSS, I needed to refresh my Bootstrap skills, which took a few hours.
+Consequently, this led to some delays in completing the full UI clone.
+Thank you for your understanding.